xitiomet/midi-tools/README.md

 # Midi Control Change Tools #

-This utility allows you to observe MIDI Control Change and NOTE messages from every channel in real-time, and associate rules with them.
+This utility allows you to observe MIDI Control Change and NOTE messages from every channel in real-time, and associate rules and actions with them.
 It also features midi port mapping, and a websocket interface.
 Each Channel/CC# is treated as in individual "Control" so this application can be thought of as an "omni" mode midi input.

 Each "Control" can have rules associated with it that will execute "Actions" based on the type of change made to the Control.
-For instance you can have a rule that will execute whenever the value increases.
+For instance you can have a rule that will execute whenever the value of a knob or slider increases.

 Features
  - Fully functional MIDI router (create virtual connections between midi devices)